Deftly/notes/Linux/How_Linux_Works-Brian_Ward/2_basic_commands_and_directory_hierarchy.md

 On older systems, you'll need to look for a logfile in */var/log*, such as */var/log/auth.log*.

 ## 2.21 Looking Forward
 In the next few sections we'll be working with both kernel and user-space system components using the command line tools covered in this chapter.
+[Next section](./3_devices.md).